What is gaslighting in the workplace: Examples and tips to handle it as a leader

 Survey

-How can an employee experience survey help you curb gaslighting at the workplace?
+How can an employee experience survey curb gaslighting at the workplace?

 An employee experience survey plays a vital role in addressing and preventing gaslighting in the workplace, which involves manipulative tactics to make employees doubt their perceptions, memories, or sanity.
 Here's how an it can help curb gaslighting: